 Such incidents can happen often especially when you make changes to the screen resolutions, adding a new secondary monitor, or configuring any setting that relates to desktop icons.

 Therefore, we recommend you to save the positions of your desktop icons as a backup, so that you are able to restore their positions should they get messed up again.
-This short tutorial will show you how to save and restore the positions of desktop icons in Windows 10.
+This short tutorial will show you how to save and restore the positions of desktop icons in Windows 11 or Windows 10.

 How to save and restore the positions of Windows desktop icons